What does it mean for workers to be well?

 Well-being is a retention strategy—it’s time we cared for child welfare professionals.

 “As a program manager, that was one of the most frustrating realities of leading a team responsible for such important work: When we finally got new people hired and trained up, three or four months in, they decided to work in another industry.
-That impacts the morale of the entire organization,” explains Myca Jeter, CWEL’s Director of Pathways to Clinical Licensure & Coaching.
+That impacts the morale of the entire organization,” explains Myca Jeter, CWEL’s Director of Clinical Bridge.

 You know turnover is a significant issue.
-And you see that when the system doesn’t have enough competent workers (i.e. culturally responsive and anti-racist professionals), it’s the kids and families who suffer.
+And you see that when the system doesn’t have enough competent workers, it’s the kids and families who suffer.

 So, let’s discuss why workers leave and how those who stay face burnout and stress.
 And, if workers’ well-being is a mirror that reflects on organizations (as we believe), let’s talk about building something better.